turingschool/career-development-curriculum-site/module-1-prework/index.md

 title: Turing Career Development - Mod 0
 ---

-The Career Development component of your Mod 0 Project is divided into 4 sections and should take about 2 hours to complete.
+The Career Development component of your Mod 0 work is divided into 4 sections and should take about 2 hours to complete.
 [Submission Directions are here](#submission)

 ## Part I: Career Development Overview (15 mins)
 The objective of the Career Development Team is for all Turing students to have the skills and abilities to pursue full-time employment in high fulfillment technical careers upon graduation.
 To do this, our curriculum focuses on five specific competencies: